LLMRing

 Model information comes from versioned, per-provider registries:

-- Current: https://llmring.github.io/registry/openai/models.json
+- Current snapshot: https://llmring.github.io/registry/openai/models.json

 Each provider’s registry is versioned independently.
 Your lockfile records these versions to track drift: